 Adam grew up in central Ohio and attended Kenyon College as an undergraduate, receiving a bachelor’s degree in history in 2002.
 Shortly after graduation he joined the Claremont McKenna College admission office, where he worked for seven years before leaving to pursue graduate work.
 After receiving his master’s degree in education from Harvard University, Adam worked in the Princeton University admission office for five years, where he oversaw yield efforts and managed Princeton’s international admissions team.

 Adam joined Pomona College in the summer of 2015.
 He is very happy to be back in Los Angeles where he enjoys “the opportunity to take advantage of sunshine, sunshine and more sunshine.”
-When he’s not at work he can be found exploring LA’s dynamic foodie scene or lounging in Palm Springs enjoying (what else) the desert sunshine!
+When he’s not at work he can be found exploring LA’s dynamic foodie scene or lounging in Palm Springs enjoying (what else?) the desert sunshine!
 Adam’s professional interests include being an advocate for the value of a liberal arts education, increasing international student diversity, and promoting access to higher education for both first-generation and low-income students.

 Joel Hart, Associate Dean of Admissions

-Alaska, New York City and Westchester Co.
+States & Cities: Alaska, Maryland, New York City

-California: San Francisco County, Contra Costa County
+California: San Francisco County

 Ashley Pallie, Associate Dean of Admissions

-In her spare time, Ashley volunteers extensively with World Relief Cambodia, a peace and justice non-governmental organization (NGO), reads 2-3 books a week, and listens to an eclectic mix of music.
+In her spare time, Ashley volunteers extensively with World Relief Cambodia, a peace and justice non-governmental organization (NGO), reads several books a week, and listens to an eclectic mix of music.
 Ashley and her husband live in Pasadena and are budding foodies who are determined to eat their way through Los Angeles.

 Chris Teran, Associate Dean of Admissions